eastend-street/codeo/README.md

 <br/>

 ## State management
-On this project, I adopted hybird of React hooks and Redux.
+On this project, I adopted a hybrid of React hooks and Redux.
 Because it's going to be easier to manage state.
-I use Context API to provide state to child components at lower level.
-Also state is managed by Redux but I don't have to use `mapStateToProps` or `mapDispatchToProps`.
+I use Context API to provide state to child components at a lower level.
+Also, state is managed by Redux but I don't have to use `mapStateToProps` or `mapDispatchToProps`.
 Instead of those, using React hooks such as `useContext`.
-On App component, I defined `state` and `dispatch`, they are provided to child components using Context API.
-Then on child component, getting state using `useContext`.
+On the App component, I defined `state` and `dispatch`, they are provided to child components using Context API.
+Then on a child component, getting state using `useContext`.

 ## Structure